Cincinnati vs. East Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined to put up more than 58.5 points in five of 11 games this season.
+- Cincinnati's games this season have gone over 58 points five of 11 times.

-- The combined points per game average of the two teams, 71.2, is 12.7 points above Friday's over/under.
+- East Carolina's games have gone over 58 points in five of 11 chances this season.

-- This contest's total is 17.0 points greater than the 41.5 these two squads combine to surrender per game this season.
+- Friday's over/under is 13.2 points lower than the two team's combined 71.2 points per game average.

-- The average total in Bearcats games this season is 54.7, 3.8 points fewer than Friday's over/under of 58.5 .
+- The 41.5 combined points per game that these two squads have allowed this season are 16.5 fewer than the 58 over/under in this contest.

-- The 58.5 total in this game is 1.0 point above the 57.5 average total in Pirates games this season.
+- The Bearcats and their opponents score an average of 54.7 points per game, 3.3 fewer than Friday's total.

 Cincinnati Stats and Trends